Home link

 Managing Director

-A keen interest in architecture and property development drew Nicky to work at Ström Architects; where she could bring her organisational skills to the office.
-Having lived in much older properties, Nicky is even being teased into ‘the light’ and coming around to the advantages of the bright interiors of Ström design.
-With three children, 2 dogs and a love of watersports and the forest, the Scandinavian philosophy of clean living seems more and more appealing.
+Nicky's keen interest in architecture and property development led her to join Ström Architects, where she applies her exceptional organisational skills to the office.
+Having lived in much older properties, Nicky has grown to appreciate the bright, airy interiors and purposeful spaces characteristic of Ström's designs.
+With three children, dogs, and a love for watersports and the forest, the Scandinavian philosophy of clean family living resonates deeply with her.

 Hugh Richardson v2